alexgl-github/alexgl-github.github.io/_posts/2021-03-23-Gumbel-Softmax.md

 lower temperatures make softmax output probabilities more "confident".

-For example, let's use a toy problem of finding index of the largest value in the input random array.
+Now let's write somee code, using a toy problem of finding index of the largest value in the input random array.

 Numpy implementation: